radioactively/anon-git/README.md

 ## Important notes

-- Both scripts create backup reflogs.
-You can recover with `git reflog` / `git reset` if something goes wrong
+- Backup branch is created with original commit history
-- `anonymize-git-history.sh` rewrites **all** commits reachable from current HEAD
+- You can recover with `git reflog` / `git reset` if something goes wrong even if you use `--no-backup`
 - `--keep-user` and `--keep-date` are useful for partial anonymization
 - Timestamps must be in a format `git` understands (ISO 8601 with timezone recommended)